fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

     * User data - First name
     * Last name
     * Contact E-mail address
 5. The commercial identification is no mandatory field for the invitation.
-But for the correct management of the cash register systems, these data are essential.
+But for the correct management of the cash register systems, these data and their validation are essential.
-6. Save your Values with [Save]
+6. Save your values with [Save]
 7. Choose [Assign all PosOperators]
 8. If the invitation does not reach the PosOperator, please read the chapter [_Managing the invitations_](#managing-the-invitations)

 ## Invitation of PosOperators in a bulk process

+### Overview bulk process

 ![Invitation of PosOperators in a bulk process](images/2-onboarding-bulk.png "2-onboarding-bulk.png")

-### Explanation
+### Explanation bulk process

 Inviting PosOperators to a PosDealer account with an import file is especially interesting if you want to invite a larger number of business partners.
 Since the invitations are created and sent automatically via the fiskaltrust.portal, the information of your business partners is relevant.
 Therefore, please note the section on preparation to avoid irritation, loss of time or effort due to invitations mistakenly treated as SPAM.
 The necessary structure of the CSV file is described using an example.
 This example can be obtained in the fiskaltrust.Portal.

-### Work steps
+### Work steps bulk process

 ![invitation via csv file](images/6-onboarding-portal.png "6-onboarding")